 Help create a nudibranch brain connectome

 Just as a genome is all of the genes that an organism has, a brain connectome is all of the synaptic connections that a brain has.
 We are determining the connectome of the brain from a nudibranch mollusc, called Berghia stephanieae.
 We are collaborating with Jeff Lichtman's lab at Harvard University.
 Together, we have taken part of the brain, called the rhinophore ganglion, and cut it into slices that are only 30 nanometers thick.
 Thousands of these ultrathin sections were imaged at 4nm resolution using an electron microscope.
 The images were then stitched together and aligned so that neurons can be traced from one section to the next.
 See this example from a mammalian brain (https://www.microns-explorer.org/cortical-mm3).
 This process is called segmentation.
+The images have been automatically segmented using a process that involved machine learning.

 In your essay, please indicate why you are interested in this opportunity.
 Also share an example of when you devoted time to careful detailed work.